Table of contents

 Gibson Les Paul Gary Moore (2013)

-The signature Les Paul of a famous bluesman Gary Moore had been produced in 2000-2001 and was based on the legendary 1959 model, which had been used in recording of immortal albums Still Got The Blues and Blues Alive.
-After the musician’s tragic demise in 2011, Gibson decided to reissue the signature series of his instruments.
+The signature Gibson Les Paul of a famous bluesman Gary Moore had been produced in 2000-2001 and was based on the legendary 1959 model, which had been used in recording of immortal albums Still Got The Blues and Blues Alive, an exact copy of which today is the Collector's Choice #1.
+Two years after the musician’s tragic demise in 2011, Gibson decided to reissue the signature series of his instruments.

 Formally, the Les Paul Gary Moore does not belong to the Custom Shop division, however, in fact it differs little from their products except that it does not have binding on its body or neck.
 According to Gary Moore, the advantage of his signature model is a unique combination of authentic sound of old instruments with the ease of playing new ones – the quintessence of the best qualities from both worlds.

 This guitar has a granadillo fretboard and is made out of lightweight mahogany thanks to which it sounds similar to the modern reissues of Les Paul R9 and R0 when playing riffs and solo.
-Thanks to updated PAF Pro pickups the instrument has magnificent clarity on the bridge along with very rich overtones on the neck.
+Thanks to updated Burst Bucker pickups with covers the instrument has magnificent clarity on the bridge along with very rich overtones on the neck.
 And the south pole of the neck pickup is reversed.
 Its body has perforation in the form of 9 asymmetrical holes.
 Its neck has a short tenon.
 The Gary Moore has 8.6 lb (3.9 kg) in weight.

 As far as its price-quality ratio is concerned, the signature Gary Moore model is the best version in the Les Paul line, because the sound of the guitar practically does not differ from the 1959 and 1960 Reissues, while it costs much less.